 Trespassing (Level 2 to 3)

-Weapons: Possessing or selling any weapon (other than a firearm) as defined by § 18.2-308.1 school board policy , not including firearms (Level 4 to 5)
+Weapons: Possessing any weapon (other than a firearm) as defined by § 18.2-308.1 (Level 4 to 5)

 Category E: Behaviors that Endanger Self or Others (BESO)

 Behaviors in this category endanger the health, safety, and/or welfare of either the student or others in the school community.
 Recommended responses for all students range from level one to level five depending upon the age and development of the student and the danger caused by the behavior.
 The range of recommended responses is noted in parenthesis.
+Behaviors that are felony offenses require a report to law enforcement.

 Assault: Intending to cause physical injury to another person (Level 1 to 3)

-Assault and Battery: Causing physical injury to another person (Level 3 to 5) LE
+Assault and Battery: Causing physical injury to another person (Level 3 to 5)

-Bomb threat: Making a bomb threat (Level 1 to 4) LE
+Bomb threat: Making a bomb threat (Level 1 to 4)

-Drugs: Possessing controlled substances, illegal drugs or synthetic hallucinogens or unauthorized prescription medications (Level 3 to 5) LE
+Drugs: Possessing controlled substances, illegal drugs or synthetic hallucinogens or unauthorized prescription medications (Level 3 to 5)

 Drugs: Being under the influence of controlled substances, illegal drugs, or synthetic hallucinogens or unauthorized prescription medications (Level 3 to 5)